empiricaly/empirica/README.md

 Then you can go to https://galaxy.meteor.com/ to see the status of your deployment.

 You can redeploy the app with the same command.
-As long as it's up and running you are paying by the hour.
-You can easily stop the app from the admin UI and you are no longer billed.
+As long as it's up and running, you are paying by the hour.
+You can quickly stop the app from the admin UI, and you are no longer billed.
 You can bring up the app for a few hours or days and then just bring it back down when you're done to avoid paying to nothing.